ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 - **Top 5 Sales Over Time**

   - The top 5 categories throughout the year of 2024 are **Jewerly & Accessories, Sports & Outdoors, Electronics, Software & Apps, and Toys & Games.**
   - There is a noticible shift in top purchase categories during fourth quarter - especially in November.
 While Jewerly & Accessories, Software & Apps, Sports & Outdoors continue to be on top, **Health Care and Health Supplements** emerge as new contenders for the top spots.
+  - Companies have an opportunity to capitalize on shifting consumer behavior across seasons by understanding where customers are spending money each month.